kaifuddin-siddiqui/Enterprise-Financial-Profitability-Analysis-Project/README.md

 </table>
 <br>

+* ## **This  synthetic Enterprise Sales & Expense Data Correction Using Vlookup Function.**
+**This dataset contained a one minor errors, such as mismatches between cities and their assigned regions (East and West).
+By implementing VLOOKUP function, I systematically verified and cross-referenced the geographical data, correcting the mismatches to deliver a clean dataset.**

+---

 * 🔗 **For full details & step-by-step documentation:**

   👉 **[Click here to view Excel README](<./Excel_Regional Sales & Expense Performance Analysis/README.md>)**